Mobile Menu

 pH 6.0–8.0

-Why are Cory Catfish Best For Your Fish Tank?
+Why Is Cory Catfish Best For Your Fish Tank?

-Here are some main reasons why cory catfish are marvellous for your fish tank.
+Here are some main reasons why cory catfish are marvelous for your fish tank.

 The average size of cory catfish is about 2.5 inches, but some will be larger in their type.
 They are small in size as well as social in nature.
 Intentionally, they will never attack or hurt any other tank mates.
 So, they are suitable for a community tank as much as you maintain them.

-Cory catfish are native to different types of water across all over South America.
-Usually, they like soft water but will adapt in acidic, alkaline even neutral water without any problem.
-They will also survive with up to 68°F to 82°F range of water temperatures.
+Cory catfish are native to different types of water all over South America.
+Usually, they like soft water but will adapt to acidic, alkaline even neutral water without any problem.
+They will also survive in up to 68°F to 82°F range of water temperatures.

 They are omnivores, so feeding them wasn’t much difficult.
 Just regularly give them sufficient food plus ensure that other mates don’t eat all of their food.
 So, cory catfish will easily adapt to a wide range of conditions.

-Cory catfish will feed such kind of food that aren’t accessible to top or middle dweller fish.
+Cory catfish will feed such kinds of food that aren’t accessible to top or middle dweller fish.
 They work as efficient cleaners by living in the bottom of the fish tank.
-The whole process make the entire environment more healthier.
+The whole process makes the entire environment healthier.
 So, keeping them in your aquarium will keep your water quality better.

 The breeding of cory catfish is relatively simple and easy.
-You just have to properly maintain the entire set up.
-You have to set up a breeding tank plus fry tank to start with.
+You just have to properly maintain the entire setup.
+You have to set up a breeding tank plus a fry tank to start with.
 Take into consideration that they won’t breed until they feel safe and comfortable.

 Conclusion: